Middlesex County

 • Middlesex County had the biggest gap with 42% of veterans having a bachelor’s degree or higher compared to almost 58% percent of non-veterans.

-Middlesex County veterans were as likely to be in the labor force and as likely to be employed compared to non-veterans.
+Middlesex County veterans were as likely to be in the labor force and as likely to be employed as non-veterans.
 In inflation adjusted dollars in 2020:

 • Male veterans earned less than non-veteran men in Middlesex County.